Community-Driven Land Use Planning

-We combine our planning and GIS expertise with consistent community engagement and direction to create comprehensive land use plans with an action-oriented implementation strategies.
-These projects required a lot of hard work and dedication to meet the tight deadlines, but with the help of Elders, leadership, and community members, we delivered plans to each community that are based on their individual values, provide guiding steps for the future, and can be used to address current needs like housing and economic development.
+We combine our planning and GIS expertise with consistent community engagement and direction to create land use plans with action-oriented implementation strategies.
+These projects required a lot of hard work and dedication to meet pre-established goals , but with the help of Elders, leadership, and community members, we deliver plans to each community that are based on their individual values, provide guiding steps for the future, and can be used to address current needs like housing and economic development.
+To close off Bingwi Neyaashi Anishinaabek’s plan in 2022, we printed high-quality, large format hardcover copies of their land use plan; a beautiful reminder for the community of the time and effort they invested into their future.